graalvm/vscode-extensions/micronaut/README.md

 ### Known Issues

-The Micronaut extension 0.5.* is Technology Preview, meaning the functionality may not be complete.
+The GraalVM Tools for Micronaut Extension extension 0.5.* is Technology Preview, meaning the functionality may not be complete.